 Where does the tour take place?

-Our Times Square tours will venture along Broadway and the Times Square area.
+This tour will venture along Broadway and the Times Square area.
 The theaters of the “Great White Way” are just some of the sights you will see!
-Your guide will be introducing you to some of the history and culture of the neighborhoods that you visit.
+Your guide will be introducing you to some of the history and culture of the neighborhood.

 Is the tour suitable for children?
 What type of ticket should I purchase for a very young child?

 Children are welcome on our tours.
 We provide student pricing for high school and college students, and children 10 and under are free!

 On our matinee tours and musical theater tours, we generally go into several theater lobbies.
 Non-ticket holders are not allowed inside the theatres.
 On the Greenwich Village Pub crawl, we’ll be going into pubs of course!

 No. Each tour starts and ends at a different location.
 For a map and directions from the tour, including mass transit, please click on the event map and directions link.

 Do the tours ever get cancelled for weather?